simonsagstetter/salesforce-export-data-downloader/README.md

 ### Configuration

 > Open the config.json and enter your credentials and salesforce organization information.
 The user needs to have access to the export data home.
+If you configure a sender and a receiver email you will receive a notification after the job hast finished
 ```json
   {
     "username": "<your_username",